AbirFaisal/Assignments/Project 2/README.md

 # COP2800GroupWork

-This is a group project repository for our COP2800 class
+This is a group project repository for our COP2800 class Exam 2

-Project 1
-- Not sure what this program does.

-Project 2
-- Contact Database Applicaton
+###Assignment can be found in Assignment.pdf